dojo/docs/dijit/Dialog.rst

   A programmatically created dialog with no content.
 First lets write up some simple HTML code because you need to define the place where your Dialog dhould be created.

   .. cv:: html

-    :label: When pressing this button the dialog will popup.
-Notice this time there is no DOM node with content for the dialog
+    <p>When pressing this button the dialog will popup.
+Notice this time there is no DOM node with content for the dialog:</p>
     <button id="buttonTwo" dojoType="dijit.form.Button" onClick="showDialogTwo();">Show me!</button>

   .. cv:: javascript